openxla/xla/docs/errors/error_0101.md

     memory usage.
 - Reduce program’s memory requirements for temporaries:
   - Reduce programs memory usage for temporaries by using the `tpu_shared_memory_percent` flag.
-Please note that this might negatively affect performance.
+Note that this might negatively affect performance.
 - Optimize Execution Strategy/Reduce Serving load:
   - Manage Program Loading: If you are JIT-compiling multiple functions, be aware that each function can result in a program being loaded.
 Try to structure your workload